tehybel/RAM-Overclocking-Notes/RAM-OC-notes.md

 The first algorithms up to around Jedec Write Leveling are usually required to be Enabled in order to boot.

-The "Early" versions of trainings are linked with the normal versions.
-I think only variant needs to run.
-For example, on MSI, enabling "Early Write Time Centering 2D" will disable "Write Time Centering 2D", assuming it is on Auto.
+The "Early" versions of trainings are linked with the normal, non-early versions.
+I believe only one of the normal/early variants needs to run.
+For example, on MSI, enabling "Early Write Time Centering 2D" will implicitly disable "Write Time Centering 2D", assuming it is on Auto -- and vice versa.

 I recommend testing each one of these, as I have had stability gains with them, but not many of the others:
 - Early/Late Command Training (see above)